redhat-gpte-devopsautomation/cotd/README.md

 # AB Deployment Example

-To set up and experiment with an A/B deployment scenario, follow the instructions in the blog entry at: https://blog.emergile.com/2016/10/07/ab-deployments-made-easy-with-openshift/
+To experiment with an A/B deployment scenario, follow the instructions in the blog entry at: https://blog.emergile.com/2016/10/07/ab-deployments-made-easy-with-openshift/

 # Running using Docker Toolbox